Mike17K/WebChess/README.md

 # A FULL STACK APP FOR CHESS

-Using Prisma,mySQL,Express,React i am building this project about organizing chess tactics and solving them baced of the data of a book.
+Using Prisma,mySQL,Express,React,Redux,tailwind i am building this project about organizing chess tactics and solving them baced of the data of a book.

 # Views